cloudposse/terraform-aws-components/aws/keycloak-backing-services/README.md

 This module provisions the backend resources needed by [Keycloak](https://www.keycloak.org/documentation.html).

-As of this writing, this only provisions an Aurura MySQL 5.7 database.
+As of this writing, this only provisions an Aurora MySQL 5.7 database.

 ## Security Vulnerabilities